edgardomortiz/Captus/docs/content/assembly/extract/options.md

 ___
 ### **`-p, --ptd_refs`**
 The reference set of plastidial proteins to search and extract from the assemblies.
 The options available are:
-- `SeedPlantsPTD` = Curated set of chloroplast proteins that spans all Seed Plants.
+- `SeedPlantsPTD` = Set of chloroplast proteins that spans all Seed Plants (curated by us).
 - Alternatively, you can provide the path to a FASTA file (e.g. `-p my_refs/my_plastome_prots.fa`) that includes your own coding references either in nucleotide or aminoacid.

 If you provide a nucleotide file, please also specify the translation table to be used, otherwise `Captus` will translate it using `--ptd_transtable 11`, the "Bacterial, Archaeal and Plant Plastid code".
 See the [complete list of translation tables](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).